Landscape Oil Paintings:

 David Patch

-About me :
+About :

+Originally from Bournemouth in the UK, I moved to New Zealand in 2005 for new opportunities and a fresh take on life.
+The type of artwork I produce is time consuming and laborious.
 None of my paintings are straight copies.
 I normally work from upwards of fifty different photographs of the same scene while thinking about my real life impressions of the actual location.

 David Patch